Singularity

 Running CHPC provided containers

-We provide containers for applications that are difficult to build natively on CentOS7 that our clusters run.
+We provide containers for applications that are difficult to build natively on the operation system that our clusters run.
 Most of these applications are being developed on Debian based Linux systems (Ubuntu and Debian) and rely on their software stack.
 Some containers are simply DockerHub images converted to the Singularity sif format, while others are built manually by CHPC staff.

 Running a CHPC provided container is as simple as running the application command itself.
-We provide an environment module that sets up alias for this command that calls the container behind the scenes.
-If the container provides more commands, we provide a command to start a shell in the container, from which the user can call the commands needed to execute their processing pipeline.
+We provide an environment module that sets up aliases for the application's commands that calls the container behind the scenes.
+We also provide a command to start a shell in the container, "containerShell", which allow to open a shell in the container, and from which the user can call the commands needed to execute their processing pipeline.

 In the containers, the user can access storage in their home directories, or in the scratch file servers.